 On this page

-The terms People(s) of Colour (POC) and Black, Indigenous, and People(s) of Colour (BIPOC) have become popular in activist and academic writing.
+The terms People(s) of Colour (POC) and Black Peoples, Indigenous Peoples, and People(s) of Colour (BIPOC) have become popular in activist and academic writing.
 These terms allow for collective activism and recognition that, while differences clearly exist, living in a culture of white supremacy impacts all folx of colour.

-Steps for inclusive writing about Peoples of Colour, and/or Black, and/or Indigenous Peoples
+Steps for inclusive writing about Peoples of Colour, and/or Black Peoples, and/or Indigenous Peoples

 For more resources and examples: